 In a 1985 interview, former SS physician Ernst-Günther Schenck told how he was summoned to check Adolph Hitler in April 1945.
-He said that the 56-year-old Hitler ". . . was a living corpse, a dead soul . . .
+He said that the 56-year-old Hitler “. . . was a living corpse, a dead soul . . .
 His spine was hunched, his shoulder blades protruded from his bent back, and he collapsed his shoulders like a turtle . . .
-I was looking into the eyes of death."
-Hitler's mind was gone and his health destroyed.
+I was looking into the eyes of death.”
+Hitler’s mind was gone and his health destroyed.
 He screamed uncontrollably for hours, drooled heavily, and picked at his skin.
 His hands and whole body shook visibly, he walked with a slow shuffle dragging his left leg behind him and he was unable to walk without assistance.
-He couldn't sign his name, so he signed documents with a rubber stamp.
+He couldn’t sign his name, so he signed documents with a rubber stamp.
 He could not shave or feed himself.
-These behaviors have caused people to think that he had Parkinson’s disease, tertiary syphilis or giant cell arteritis, but most likely he was really suffering withdrawal from narcotics because the factories that made Eukodal had been bombed out of existence.
+These behaviors have caused people to think that he had Parkinson’s disease, tertiary syphilis or giant cell arteritis, but he may have been suffering withdrawal from narcotics because the factories that made Eukodal had been bombed out of existence.

-The amphetamines probably caused Hitler's twitching, shaking and repeated picking at his own skin.
+The amphetamines could have caused Hitler’s twitching, shaking and repeated picking at his own skin.
 Chronic use of amphetamines can cause heart attacks and strokes.
 Electrocardiographs taken of Hitler’s heart in July 1941 and in September of 1943 show increasing heart damage.
 Hitler was known to have suffered at least one minor stroke.
 He was so close to death that his suicide probably shortened his life by only a very short time.
 On April 29, 1945, Hitler married his longtime mistress, Eva Braun.
 The next day they committed suicide in the führerbunker.
 On May 7, Germany surrendered unconditionally.

 April 20, 1889 – April 30, 1945